Nikon D750 vs Pentax K-1 II

 - High quality composites: Can combine several shots after pixel-shifting its sensor.

 - More flexible LCD: Has a full-flex screen for odd-angle shots in portrait or landscape orientation.

 - Faster shutter: Has higher mechanical shutter speed (1/8000s vs 1/4000s) to freeze action.

 - Sharper images: Has stabilization technology built-in to reduce the impact of hand-shake.

 - Easier geotagging: Features an internal GPS sensor to log localization data.

 - More affordable: Was released into a lower priced segment (13 percent cheaper at launch).

 - More modern: Reflects 3 years and 5 months of technical progress since the D750 launch.

-If the number of relative strengths (bullet points above) is taken as a guide, the match-up finishes in a tie (8 points each).
+If the number of relative strengths (bullet points above) is taken as a guide, the K-1 II comes out slightly ahead of the D750 (9 : 8 points).
 However, the relative importance of the various individual camera aspects will vary according to personal preferences and needs, so that you might like to apply corresponding weights to the particular features before making a decision on a new camera.
 A professional wedding photographer will view the differences between cameras in a way that diverges from the perspective of a travel photog, and a person interested in cityscapes has distinct needs from a macro shooter.
 Hence, the decision which camera is best and worth buying is often a very personal one.